web-platform-dx/browserslist-config-baseline/README.md

 }
 ```

-The minimum browser set for Baseline Widely Available changes frequently.
+The data in this package changes frequently as new browser versions are released and new web-features become interoperable.
 Consider updating this module regularly by adding one of these commands to your build scripts:

 ```sh
 # npm